|69 page views|

 The name means Aerobatics, which alurs to what you'll be doing should you fall at the wrong time.

 As for the length of the route, I've seen people tie two 60m ropes together and use two Gri-Gris to make the transition over the knot.
-I've also seen people make it to the ground using a 70m rope, but it's a stretch.
-To be completely safe, either bring a 80m rope or rapel off a bolt somewhere in the middle after being lowered to it.
+A 70m rope will just get you back down.

 On the right side of the massive buttress.